-2. Demonstration Projects (DP) Thread
+2. Research Demonstration Projects (RDP) Thread

-A proposal responsive to this Thread should (1) expand a current research collaboration or establish a new one involving multiple departments at a single MSI, multiple MSIs, or one or more MSIs and other research-intensive organizations; and (2) propose research aligned with one or more CISE programs noted above.
-DP proposals should engage in activities that strengthen partnerships among the proposing teams to promote long-term relationships.
-Projects in this thread should indicate how undergraduate and/or graduate students from the MSIs will be involved in the research efforts.
+A proposal responsive to this Thread expands a current research collaboration or establishes a new one involving multiple departments at a single MSI, multiple MSIs, or one or more MSIs and other research-intensive organizations; as well as proposes research aligned with one or more CISE programs.
+RDP proposals should engage in activities that strengthen partnerships among the proposing teams to promote long-term sustained collaborations.